zbenmo/yapy3c/docs/part_VIII_ecosystem_and_packaging.md

 pip install -r requirements.txt
 ```

-Some may want to use other tools, for example, Poetry for the task.
+Some may want to use other tools, Poetry for example, for the task.

-Note that since the virtual environment mechanism was not part of the repository, each of us can pick his/her favourite way.
+Note that since the virtual environment mechanism was not part of the repository, each of us can pick their favourite way.

 Also note that it is possible to share a single (git) repository among multiple projects.
 There are advantages for each way.